-"Incomplete" is appropriate when the student has completed most of the course requirements, and has contracted to make up the remaining or outstanding work.
+"Incomplete" is appropriate when the student has completed most of the course requirements, is passing based on work completed, and has contracted to make up the remaining or outstanding work.
+The faculty member must submit an Incomplete Form to their Academic Dean so the form can be attached to the student's record.
 The grade of "incomplete" is given only at the discretion of the instructor if, in the instructor's judgment, the student has furnished satisfactory evidence that the work cannot be completed because of illness or other extenuating circumstances.
-The incomplete (I) automatically changes to an F grade if the work is not completed by the date specified by the instructor, not to exceed one semester.
+The incomplete (I) automatically changes to an F grade and the incomplete (I^) automatically changes to an NP grade if the work is not completed by the date specified by the instructor, not to exceed 120 days after term end.